New York State Route 243

 New York State Route 243 (NY 243) is a 11.03 mi east-west state highway in the Southern Tier of New York in the United States.
 It begins at an intersection with NY 98 in the town of Freedom and proceeds southeastward across mostly rural areas of Cattaraugus and Allegany counties to Rushford Lake.
 From here, the highway turns eastward into the town of Caneadea, where it ends at a junction with NY 19.

 NY 243 has been altered since it was assigned as part of the 1930 renumbering of state highways in New York, specifically a truncation from Farmersville to NY 98 in Freedom.
-The junction with between NY 98 and NY 243 was reconstructed in the middle of the 20th century.
+The junction between NY 98 and NY 243 was reconstructed in the middle of the 20th century.